 Scanning software is used with optical and document scanners or with other imaging equipment to digitize, create, edit, and evaluate images.

-Document scanners are devices that scan two-dimensional (2D) objects and convert them into digital images to save in your paperless filing system.
+Document scanners scan two-dimensional (2D) objects and convert them into digital images to save in your paperless filing system.

-The software allows you to quickly edit, crop, and enhance the color of documents to make sure it is accurate and looks great.
+The software allows you to quickly edit, crop, and enhance document color to ensure it is accurate and looks great.

 - Wide range of features: Allows you to scan multiple documents and get them looking as true to life as possible.